Victory/django-travis-saucelabs/README.md

 [![Build Status](https://travis-ci.org/Victory/django-travis-saucelabs.svg?branch=master)](https://travis-ci.org/Victory/django-travis-saucelabs)

+This badage links to all of my projects on saucelabs, not just this one.

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/Victory.svg)](https://saucelabs.com/u/Victory)

-An Instructive Repo for using Django, Travis and Saucelabs together.
+An instructive repo for using Django, Travis and Saucelabs together.

-We will assume you have `virtualenv` installed
+We will assume you have `virtualenv` installed, run the following:

      virtualenv pyenv
      source pyenv/bin/activate